paladin-t/b8/docs/manual.md

 * `Net.GET(k)`: gets an option value
 	* returns option string
-* `Net.SET(k, v)`: sets an option with specific key and value, options will be cleared after closing a network; set any options before opening
+* `Net.SET(k, v)`: sets an option with a specific key and value, the options will be cleared after closing a network; set any options before opening
-	* `k`: option key as string, see following table for details
+	* `k`: the option key as string, see following table for details
-	* `v`: option value as string, see following table for details
+	* `v`: the option value as string, see following table for details

 | Key | Value | Note |
 |---|---|---|